SPREP/mhews/README.md

 6. meteor run android-device --settings=settings.json

 The server runs on your PC and the Android phone needs to access it.
 So, your PC and phone must be connected to the same LAN (e.g. connected to the same WiFi AP)

+Also, you can access http://localhost:3000 to see the app in your PC's browser.

+## How to deploy the app

+The brief instruction for deploying the app is described below for server and client.
+For simplicity, shell scripts are prepared under private/deploy_scripts directory.

+Please read the Meteor's [Mobile guide](https://guide.meteor.com/mobile.html) for further details.

+### Server

+The server part of the app is deployed by using the [Meteor Up (mup)](https://github.com/zodern/meteor-up) tool. mup creates a docker container for running the server part of the app, and deploy the docker container to the server machine, according to the configuration file mup.js.
+Read the document of the mup project for further details.
+You must prepare the mup.js by yourself as it depends on your environment.

+### Client

+meteor build command creates the apk file.
+The apk file should be signed by using the keytool.
+And then, the signed apk file can be installed into your phone by using adb command.
+The signed apk file can also be uploaded to the Google Play so that your users can downloaded it.

 ## File structure
 This project tries to follow the Meteor's recommended file structure. https://guide.meteor.com/structure.html